List of 100 Bullets characters: Joan D'Arcy

-First appeared in issue #25.
-The head of the Chicago-based House of D'Arcy was alleged to be allied to the House of Medici.
+First appearing in issue #25, she is the head of the Chicago-based House of D'Arcy who was alleged to be allied to the House of Medici.
 In the wake of the elimination of eight Trust families, Joan D'Arcy approached retired Minuteman Will Slaughter to perform hits on Abe Rothstein, a covert ops specialist who assisted Agent Graves with intelligence, briefcases and "magic bullets", as well as Javier Vasco.
 She has survived two attacks by Remi, and was being targeted by Victor, until Graves called him off.
 She participated in a sit down with the remaining houses and Graves.
 She was apparently suffocated by Cole Burns in issue #100.
 Her name is derived from Joan of Arc.

 Constance Von Hagen

-First appeared in issue #25.
-She is killed by Victor in issue #86 along with Helena Kotias.
+First appearing in issue #25, she is killed by Victor in issue #86 along with Helena Kotias.
 Like Helena, she had a clandestine affair with the late Sigmar Rhone.
 Although her House's name was not mentioned in the book, Brian Azzarello confirmed the character's family name after the series had drawn to a close.

 The Minutemen

 Led by Agent Graves, the Minutemen are seven killing machines who policed The Trust, originally thirteen rich, corrupt, and powerful families.
 Mr. Shepherd, himself a former Minuteman, held the position of Warlord (liaison between the Trust and the Minutemen) and trained Lono and Wylie personally though it is unknown if he trained the rest.
 The Minutemen were supposed to be killed off on the Trust's orders - instead, their deaths were faked and the members hypnotically hidden in new lives by Graves and Shepherd.

-The "hibernating" Minutemen lived very different lives under widely different identities, some going back to the personal lives had before becoming Minutemen while others took on new identities and lifestyles entirely.
+The "hibernating" Minutemen lived very different lives under widely different identities, some going back to the personal lives they had before becoming Minutemen while others took on new identities and lifestyles entirely.
 The Minutemen could only be "reactivated" upon hearing a code-word known by Graves, chosen for its uncommonness and specificity to "the greatest crime in the history of mankind".
-Additionally some sort of physical/mental trauma seems to play a role in the reactivation of several Minuteman, as some characters are subjected to extreme circumstances as an apparent part of their "waking up".
-To what exact extent this trauma is tied to the reactivation process (or if it intrinsically is at all) is unknown, as the reader is not explicitly shown every character's specific reactivation process.
+Additionally some sort of physical/mental trauma seems to play a role in the reactivation of several Minutemen, as some characters are subjected to extreme circumstances as an apparent part of their "waking up".
+To what exact extent this trauma is tied to the reactivation process (assuming it has any intrinsic part, at all) is unknown, as the reader is not explicitly shown every character's specific reactivation process.